brentyi/isort.vim/README.md

 augroup END
 ```

-We can also add callback function via the
+We can also add a callback function via the
 `isort#Isort(startline, endline, callback)` function.
 For example, we can use
 vim-codefmt to format after sorting: